Anyass3/dmt-installer/README.md

 ### in the settings.json

 - app_base: change app_base value to your app_base-route - the frontend sub-route in which the app should run.
-- manifest: if you have one in static change it the name to yours
+- manifest: if you have one in static change its value to yours
 - app_html: your main html entry before build
 - build: your app build directory
 - hook: if you have a dmt hook change it to its directory